Written By: Allison Goins, Ph.D. | Published On: December 1st, 2020 | Updated on January 9th, 2024

 Basic Definition of Natural Materials

-The first sub-grouping of materials that we are going to talk about are natural materials.
+The first sub-grouping of materials that we are going to talk about is natural materials.
 Natural materials are any product or physical matter that comes from plants, animals, or the Earth.

 Any material taken from the Earth falls into the natural material classification.
 Natural materials can be biotic or inorganic.